-I'm Gavin Bailey and I am a sociologist and social researcher, working on community cohesion and engagement, extremism and counter-extremism, and young people.
-Since 2002, I've worked for social research companies, think-tanks, government agencies and universities, researching the so-called 'hard to reach'.
-Since completing my doctorate on the relationship between far-right and radical Islamist activists and the wider community, I continued my academic work at the University of Leicester and University of Northampton.
+I'm Gavin Bailey and I am a sociologist working on social solidarity and the threats to solidarity.
+My work is largely on extremism and counter-extremism, social cohesion, migrant 'integration' and young people.
+Since 2002, I've done this for think-tanks, government agencies and universities.
+Since completing my doctorate on far-right and radical Islamist activists in the context of the wider community, I continued in academic work at the University of Leicester and University of Northampton.
 I now work in Manchester Metropolitan University's Sociology department, as part of the Policy Evaluation and Research Unit.

-Outside my research work, I am the chair of a school governing body and a director of a housing co-operative.
-I also enjoy playing and watching football (preferring playing).
+Outside my research work, I am a director of a housing co-operative and enjoy playing and watching football (preferring playing).
 Listening to, and reading about, music is my other passion: favourites and new finds may appear in my twitter feed under #nowplaying.